Media & Influencer Relations

 Jean Smith - Senior Project Manager

-Hailing from South Africa, Jean spent five years as a publicist for Penguin Random House, looking after international authors.
-Before that she worked as an international trade advisor and at an NGO.
+Hailing from South Africa, Jean spent five years as a publicist for Penguin Random House, looking after local and international authors.
+She is experienced in media relations, working with talent, as well as applying her skills across a variety of genres including fiction, lifestyle, business & sport.
+Before that she worked as an international trade advisor and as a project coordinator at an NGO where she was involved in fundraising and project management for the building of a new children's home.

 Celia Brightwell - Project Manager